Nov 09 2009

 Natural agave has been harvested traditionally in Mexico for hundreds of years.
 Ranking fairly low on the glycemic load scale, a small amount of the nectar provides a larger amount of sweetness than common sugar, and thus, a little goes a long way.

 One of these fructans is known as inulin, a natural plant sweetener with an extremely low impact on blood sugar and cholesterol levels.
 The ancient Aztecs even used the nectar as a healing salve for wounds.
-What is more, compounds derived from blue agave have been studied for their potential utility for treating colon diseases like ulcerative colitis, irritable bowel syndrome and Crohn’s disease.
+Additionally, compounds derived from blue agave have been studied for their potential utility for helping colon diseases like ulcerative colitis, irritable bowel syndrome and Crohn's disease.
 Agave also holds high amounts of protein-building amino acids and alkaloids (Plant Foods Hum Nutr 2007; 62:133-8).
 Research indicates that minimally-processed agave does provide nutrients to the human body, and may even prevent chronic disease (Nutr Rev 2004; 62: 439-42).

 It is also important to mention that not all agave products are created equal, and the dangerous high-fructose content cited by critics is not typical in all agave products.
 Roger Clemens, a professor at USC, has stated that: “Depending on how the syrup is processed, it may or may not contain more fructose.”